bitnami/charts/bitnami/jenkins/README.md

 ### To 11.0.0

 This major release no longer contains preinstalled plugins.
+In case you want to install a plugin you can follow the [official documentation](https://www.jenkins.io/doc/book/managing/plugins/)

 ### To 10.0.0